tbensky/npct/README.md

 * What we know this:

 	* Around July 2020, the virus is spreading.
-If you were around someone who is sick (typically for 15 min or more), it may have spreaded to you.
+If you were around (within 6 ft) of someone who is sick (for 15 min or more), it may have spreaded to you.

 	* 50% of people show symptoms of Covid-19 within 5 days of being infected.